platformsh/platformsh-docs/sites/platform/src/development/ssh/_index.md

   * Good for letting automation tools use the CLI.
   * Requires you to regularly change the tokens to maintain security.

+## SSH into an MFA-protected environment

-Note that, for enhanced security, you can [enable multi-factor authentication (MFA)](/administration/security/mfa.md) within your organization.
+For enhanced security, as an organization owner or admin user, you can [enable Multi-Factor Authentication (MFA)](/administration/security/mfa.md) within your organization.

+As a project contributor, if you haven't enabled MFA on your user account and SSH into an environment that is protected by MFA, you get an error message.
+See how you can [troubleshoot that error message](/development/ssh/troubleshoot-ssh.md#mfa-related-error-message).